Email Personalization: A Guide to Higher Opens & Engagement

 Read next: How BrewDog Increased Revenue +13.8% Using Personalized Email Campaigns

 With so many different ways to craft and position your personalized email marketing campaigns, it can be hard to know where to begin.
-But there are three key principles to keep in mind while designing personalized emails.
+Here are the five key strategies to implement for maximum impact:

 1. Make Your Email Content Relevant